hilakhadad/projectML/README.md

 To run the FS algorithm files (7 total) upload the clean DSs in the zipped file and correct The relevant paths in the run file.

+To run the part 4 code, upload the results tables and the clean DSs from the zipped file and correct the paths in the code.

 To run the Friedman and post hoc test, upload the results tables from the zipped file and correct the paths in the code.